osalvador/ReplicaDB/README.md

 ReplicaDB supports a wide range of data sources including relational databases (Oracle, PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, IBM DB2 LUW and DB2 for i), NoSQL databases (MongoDB), data virtualization platforms (Denodo), file formats (CSV), cloud storage (Amazon S3), and streaming platforms (Kafka).
 Any JDBC-compliant database is also supported with some limitations.

+The managed server provides redacted per-run diagnostics through the runs API, including bounded multiline logs and exception stack traces.
+These logs are limited to 256 KiB and are separate from standalone CLI logging; treat them as sensitive operational data.

 The tool is **cross-platform** compatible with Windows, Linux, and macOS, and leverages **parallel data transfer** for optimal performance and system utilization during large-scale data migrations and synchronization tasks.

 <br>